Golf is a great game to play no matter what the weather is like, but when it rains, you can do a few things to ensure you stay dry.

-There is nothing worse for a golfer than wandering round a golf course soaking wet and scoring badly.
-It is demoralising and completely unenjoyable.
-The only thing to look forward to is a hot shower at the end of the round, but even then you know it’s possible the hot water might have run out.
+The only thing to look forward to is a hot shower at the end of the round, but even then, you know the hot water might have run out.

-Playing golf in the rain can make golfers want to give up, but preparing properly, making sure you have the right equipment to keep your hands and clubs dry, it is possible to maintain your rhythm and finish with a good score.
+Playing golf in the rain can make golfers want to give up, but by preparing properly and ensuring you have the right equipment to keep your hands and clubs dry, it is possible to maintain your rhythm and finish with a good score.

-- Waterproof suit – invest in one they normally come with a two year a guarantee
+- Waterproof suit – invest in one.
+They normally come with a two-year guarantee.

 - Waterproof shoes – nothing worse than a wet pair of feet with another two miles to walk

-- Hats – aviod getting a cold head – make sure it has a brim to keep the water from running down your neck
+- Hats – avoid getting a cold head – make sure it has a brim to keep the water from running down your neck

 - Umbrella – absolutely mandatory